 SOURCE: Education Tax Credit Scholarships Ranking & Scorecard 2014

 Florida has the potential to have a very strong charter law, if only the state would allow independent authorizers.
-Currently, only school boards are allowed to authorize charters.
-Over time, many boards have become increasingly critical of charter schools, restricting the ability of the charter sector to grow robustly as demanded by parents.
-Having a university authorizer or a state charter board would remedy that problem.
-In addition, the funding of charter schools in Florida has become increasingly inequitable.SOURCE: 2014 Charter School Law Rankings and Scorecard
+Currently, only school boards are allowed to authorize charters, and while growth has been consistent, problems have begun to arise.
+Over time, many boards have become increasingly critical of charter schools, restricting the ability of the charter sector to grow as robustly as demanded by parents.
+Having a university authorizer or even the state board as an authorizer would remedy that problem.
+In addition, the funding of charter schools in Florida has become increasingly inequitable.SOURCE: 2015 Charter School Law Rankings State Analysis

 Florida is home to the most online learners than any other state and Florida Virtual School (FLVS) is the nation’s largest public online course provider.
 Florida has made great strides in creating policies to support online and blended learning earning the second-highest ranking in online learning.
 During the past legislative session, Florida passed several key pieces of legislation relating to digital learning.
 Among those, SB 1514 increased flexibility in enrolling in virtual courses, clarified the reporting and funding processes, and supported the study of students' technology needs.
 Florida offers numerous digital options, courses and services, for all K-12 studentsSOURCE: Digital Learning Now!